Key Takeaways

 We all engage in behaviors that might seem impulsive or compulsive once in a while.
 It might be due to stress, frustration, boredom, or simply a limited attention span.
 But if you’re constantly struggling to manage your behavior and it’s impacting your life, job, or relationships, you might benefit from seeking professional help.

 At Rula, we partner with behavioral therapists who can help you address whatever mental health challenges you’re facing.
 When you need convenient, affordable support, we invite you to explore our therapist-matching program.
-There, you can find a provider who takes your insurance, who is accepting new clients, and make your first appointment as early as this week.
+There, you can find a provider who takes your insurance, who is accepting new clients, and make your first appointment as soon as tomorrow.

 More From Rula